brookebryski/Reviews/README.md

 - npm start to get the app running

-Then, navigate to localhost:3000 to find your next go-to spot!
+Then, navigate to localhost:3000 to find your next go-to spot!# AutKonnect